Papiel/salesFetch/README.md

   $ npm install
 ```

-You shoud then be able to launch the server with:
+You should then be able to launch the server with:
 ```
   $ gulp
 ```

-The server in now available on `https://localhost:3000`.
+The server is now available on `https://localhost:3000`.
 SSL is used to secure the connection between SalesFetch and SalesForce.
 When developping on `localhost`, self-signed certificates are used: be sure to access a page of the application from your browser of choice first and accept the self-signed certificates.

 In dev mode, the `gulp` tasks will lint, compile and reload on each change.
 The tasks are described in the [gulpfile]() and can be run separately with `gulp <task>`.